radicalrabbit/k8s-ansible/README.md

 ## Install the k8s slave node(s)
 TBD

-# Setup the Kubernetes Cluster by using Ansible (CentOS 8)
+# Setup the Kubernetes Cluster with Ansible (CentOS 8)

 ## Prerequisites
 The installation artifacts provided in this repository require an installation of Ansible (>= 2.9).
-Please use the following commands inside a console of your system (Note: Some of the subsequent commands must be confirmed using the "y" key):
+Please use the following commands inside a terminal console of your system (Note: Some of the subsequent commands must be confirmed using the "y" key):

 ```
 $ sudo dnf makecache